 Interest expense, net primarily relates to our Notes issued in December 2019, borrowings under our COLI policies and interest cost related to our deferred compensation plans, which are partially offset by interest earned on cash and cash equivalent balances.
-Interest expense, net was \$25.9 million in fiscal 2023 compared to \$25.3 million in fiscal 2022.
+Interest expense, net was \$21.0 million in fiscal 2024 compared to \$25.9 million in fiscal 2023.
+Interest expense, net decreased due to an increase in interest income earned on cash and cash equivalent balances as a result of higher interest rates in fiscal 2024 compared to fiscal 2023.